 Future Outlook | Impact on Maisons and the Market

-This piece will be engraved in the archives and museum network, and will likely continue to serve as a "narrative nucleus" even after the anniversary.
+This piece will be engraved in the archives and museum network, and will likely remain a core part of the Maison even after the anniversary.
 It is expected to have an impact on the Métiers d'Art group, research and development in astronomical displays, and collaborative expression between sound and machinery.
-In the collector's market, there is a high likelihood that related models with "stories originating from the work and exhibition" will be reevaluated.
-It is a rare piece that can be told through numbers and captivates through its story.
+In the collector's market, there may be an increased possibility of a reevaluation of related models with their own "stories originating from the work and exhibition."
+It is a rare piece that draws attention with its story, not just its numbers.

 A vision of the future where knowledge spreads from artworks to archives, exhibitions, and watches